Share in Java projects and resources for hobbyists, students, and digital makers.

 Developers need an integrated development environment (IDE) to build their projects.
 For those working in Java, NetBeans is a free, open source, and well-loved application that empowers makers to quickly develop and compile code.

-Maker Faire is a global network of events that are part science fair, part county fair, and part something entirely new!
+Maker Faire is a global network of events that are part science fair, part county fair, and part DIY celebration.
 This is the premier event where makers and hobbyists can showcase their Java-powered creations.

 Java is the leading programming language and technology platform for makers and creators of all ages and stripes.
 This supportive worldwide community shares tips, techniques, and resources to ensure all can create in Java without limits.